KuNyaa/kunyaa.github.io/index.md

 ## Research Interests

 Generally, I'm doing research on **Natural Language Processing** and **Machine Learning**.
-So far, I have played with a lot of topics in NLP and ML, such as Reinforcement Learning, Dependency Parsing, Text Generation and Semantic Parsing, etc. Specifically, here are the topics that I'm recently interested in:
+So far, I have explored a lot of topics in NLP and ML, such as Reinforcement Learning, Dependency Parsing, Text Generation and Semantic Parsing, etc. Specifically, here are the topics that I'm recently interested in:

 - Unsupervised Sequence-to-Sequence Learning